CSLewin/NeonSunset/NEON SUNET.md

 ## Dismemberment

 When you are reduced to 0 health for the first time during a job, roll 1d6 to see where the blow landed.
 Reroll impossible results.
 Then, roll 1d10.
 If the result is even, survival earns you a gnarly scar.
-If the result is odd, the location has been severed, mangled, or otherwise destroyed and rendered useless.
+If the result is odd, the location has been severed or otherwise mangled.

 | Roll |              Location Struck               |          Effect until Repaired/Replaced          |
 | :--: | :----------------------------------------: | :----------------------------------------------: |